Postdoctoral Fellowship in the Public Humanities

 ONLINE APPLICATION INSTRUCTIONS

-- Please prepare PDF files and determine three references (for a description of the files that are needed, see below).
+- Please prepare PDF files and determine two references (for a description of the files that are needed, see below).
 Only then should you proceed to the Online Application Portal because the system will not accept incomplete applications.
-All required fields must be filled in before you click on the "Submit Application" button.
+All required fields must be filled in before you click the "Submit Application" button.

 - In the application portal, please complete ALL sections of the application.